-There are a few other key benefits of using Constant Contact, too: the form builder is a great, easy-to-use tool that allows you to create forms to embed into your website or emails.
-You can also split-test your emails, which is a hugely useful tool that will allow you to create better-performing email campaigns.
+There are a few other key benefits of using Constant Contact, too: the form builder is a great, easy-to-use marketing tool that allows you to create forms to embed into your website or emails.
+You can also split-test your emails, which is a hugely useful marketing tool that will allow you to create better-performing an email campaign.

 You can run multiple series at the same time if you like, and you can choose a stopping point for the campaign, or you can choose to wait until all contacts on the list have received each email in the series.